History of Solar flare in Timeline

 Solar flare

-Solar flares are intense bursts of electromagnetic radiation originating in the Sun's atmosphere, typically within active regions.
-These flares are frequently associated with other solar events like coronal mass ejections and solar particle events, contributing to eruptive solar activity.
-The frequency of solar flares is linked to the Sun's 11-year solar cycle, increasing and decreasing with the cycle's activity.
+Solar flares are intense bursts of electromagnetic radiation emanating from the Sun's atmosphere, typically occurring in active regions.
+These events are frequently associated with coronal mass ejections and solar particle events, contributing to eruptive solar activity.
+The frequency of solar flares fluctuates in accordance with the Sun's 11-year solar cycle, highlighting a periodic pattern in their occurrence.
+These flares can impact space weather, affecting satellite communications and potentially causing disruptions to Earth-based technologies.

-In 1943, Grote Reber was the first to report radioastronomical observations of the Sun at 160 MHz, marking a significant milestone in understanding solar activity.
+In 1943, Grote Reber was the first to report radioastronomical observations of the Sun at 160 MHz.

-In 1970, the initial solar flare classification system was devised, including only the letters C, M, and X to avoid confusion with optical classification systems.
+In 1970, a solar flare classification system was devised, initially including only the letters C, M, and X to avoid confusion with optical classification systems.

-In 1984, Erich Rieger and his team discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares since solar cycle 19, a period later confirmed and known as the Rieger period.
+In 1984, Erich Rieger and coworkers discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares, dating back to at least solar cycle 19.
+This period is now known as the Rieger period.

 November 2003: Largest Solar Flare Measured with Instruments

 In November 2003, the largest solar flare measured with instruments occurred, saturating the GOES detectors.
-Initially estimated at X28 based on extrapolating the GOES curve, later analysis suggested it could be as high as X45.
-This event also provided the first clear evidence of a new spectral component above 100 GHz.
+Initial estimates placed it at X28, later revised to X45 based on ionospheric effects.
+This flare produced the first clear evidence of a new spectral component above 100 GHz.